Brightoncounselling.org

 The assessment allows us to begin to build a trusting relationship, establishes your goals for counselling or EMDR and where you would like to begin.
 It helps me assess any psychoeducational needs you have eg. Support with grounding or calming of unpleasant symptoms of anxiety, trauma or depression.

 I can answer any questions you have about the assessment process during the initial half hour meeting.
-Please see my Data Privacy Notice and IOC certificate page for details of how I store your data.
+Please see my Data Privacy Notice page for details of how I store your data.

 If meeting in person, below is my therapy room address, Google maps link and photo: